(831) 641 - 9664

 2. The ball can be batted in any direction with one or both hands, but never with the fist.

 3. A player cannot run with the ball.
-The player must throw it from the spot on which he catches it.
+The player must throw it from the spot on where he catches it.

 4. The ball must be held in or between the hands.
 The arms or body must not be used for holding it.

-6. A foul is striking at the ball with the fist.
+6. A foul is striking the ball with the fist.

-7. If a side makes three consecutive fouls it counts a goal for the opponents.
+7. If a side makes three consecutive fouls, it counts as a goal for the opponents.

 8. A goal shall be made when the ball is thrown or batted from the ground into the basket and stays there.